Configuring your server to handle SVG images

 AddType image/svg+xml svg

-You'll need to save your modified httpd.conf and restart your Apache server for changes to take affect.
+You'll need to save your modified httpd.conf and restart your Apache server for the changes you've made to take affect.

 Alternatively, you can add

-AddType image/svg+xml svg to the .htaccess file within the directory where your MIDAS is installed
+AddType image/svg+xml svg to the .htaccess file within the directory where your MIDAS system is installed.

 ← Return to Knowledgebase